JeevanJyotiChoudhury/First_cry.com-Clone/first_cry/README.md

 First-cry.com clone deployed link :- https://unique-tapioca-ac318c.netlify.app/

 I have cloned this projrcy in the construct week of Unit-4.
 I have tried to implement as many functionality as possible within the 5 days.
+The tech-stacks I have used are react and for css I have used Chakra UI.

 About: It is the one-stop shopping website for the babies, kids and also moms.
 Here you can find products related to their day-to-day needs.
 Staring from garments, toys and fooding also.
 Also there are some accessories available.